 You may not leave your isolation space at any point during your isolation period.
 An exception will be made for scheduled medical appointments.

-You may not have visitors or guests while you’re in isolation, even if they are also in isolation or have had COVID-19 themselves.
+You may not have visitors or guests while you’re in isolation, even if they are also in isolation,have had COVID-19 themselves, or are up-to-date on their COVID vaccines.

 You may be housed in isolation with other students who are required to isolate.
 Be courteous and respectful at all times.